-I heard this morning that our loan for surgery was approved (my insurance isn’t covering it), so I only have 2 more hurdles before I can schedule my gastric sleeve in March!
+I heard this morning that our loan for surgery was approved (my insurance isn’t covering it), so I only have 2 more hurdles before I can schedule my gastric sleeve next month!
 I need to meet with the psychologist and the dietitian.
 Lucky for me I don’t have to do 1 hour round-trips to each appointment, because they both do phone consults.
 Yay me!
 Today I spoke with the dietitian (which my fingers insist on spelling ‘dietician’ for some reason…), and she was really nice and helpful.
 We talked about the pre-op and post-op diets first.

 Pre-op I’ll have HealthWise meal replacements 2 times a day, and their protein supplements 4 times a day for the 10 days before surgery.
 Mmm.
 The day before surgery I go to clear liquids only, and after midnight I can’t have anything at all.
 (That’s OK because I’ll be asleep long before then!)
 The day of surgery I’ll take my blood pressure medicines with a tiny bit of water and head to the hospital.